tejaswitripathi/tejaswitripathi/README.md

 ### Ongoing Projects (get hyped!)
 - **Coup Online**: Building an API server to host the RNN Coup Agent I made so that humans can play against it!
 For this I'm learning React, TypeScript, and CSS–stay tuned!
+- **AWS**: Sort of an extension of Coup Online, I'm exploring AWS and studying for the Cloud Practitioner certification to build a web app.
+Exciting!

 ---